-- Annual waste generation and customer habits will be monitored to understand the impacts of the Pay-As-You-Throw program. - The Solid Waste website will be updated to better advertise the LEED-based disposal services. - As staffing allows, Resource Stewardship plans to conduct audits of materials collected for recycling to identify areas of contamination.
+- Annual waste generation and customer tendencies will be monitored to understand the impacts of the Pay-As-You-Throw program. - The Solid Waste website will be updated to better advertise the Leadership in Energy and Environmental Design (LEED) based disposal services. - As staffing allows, Resource Stewardship plans to conduct audits of materials collected for recycling to identify areas of contamination.
 This will guide education and outreach efforts in residential areas.